Article 1 Name and Mission

 II.
 The BDGA will strive to promote disc golf in central Kentucky and encourage more players to get involved in organized disc golf by developing and maintaining disc golf courses that are appropriate for developing skilled players.
 This will be accomplished by promoting organized disc golf events and by promoting community awareness of disc golf in general.

 III.
-The BDGA will serve as liaison between the disc golf community and the Lexington-Fayette Urban County Government (LFUCG) Parks and Recreation Department and other pertinent entities as occasion
+The BDGA will serve as a liaison between the disc golf community and the Lexington-Fayette Urban County Government (LFUCG) Parks and Recreation Department and other pertinent entities as occasion calls.

 Article 2 Membership